pau1a/Transcrypt/PDS.md

 7. **No layout shifts** caused by content volume (lists may scroll; they may not reflow unpredictably).

 These constraints ensure Transcrypt feels consistent, serious, and engineered regardless of who is looking at it or what device they hold.

+### **4.4.5 Content Width and Container Boundaries**

+Content width is an architectural constraint that governs how far readable material may extend across the viewport.
+It preserves line-length discipline, prevents enterprise-dashboard sprawl, and ensures identical behaviour across tenants and runtimes.
+Width is not a design preference — it is a deterministic system rule.

+Transcrypt enforces **two** and only **two** container widths:

+* **Wide (≈1320px)** — Marketing, Site, Blog
+* **Medium (≈1120px)** — Essentials, Billing, Evidence, Evaluation, Reporting, Settings

+No page, component, or runtime may introduce a third width without a formal amendment to this subsection and to IA Appendix A — Page Templates.

+---

+#### **4.4.5.1 Core Container Rules**

+**1. Two width classes only**

+* `--layout-width-medium` (Essentials)
+* `--layout-width-wide` (Marketing/Site/Blog)

+These tokens define all content containers.
+No additional widths or “slightly wider/narrower” variants are permitted.

+**2. Deterministic binding**
+Each surface binds to **one** width class based on runtime:

+* Essentials → **Medium**
+* Marketing/Site/Blog → **Wide**

+There are no mixed-width surfaces.

+**3. Global max width discipline**
+Readable text must never exceed the safe global line-length envelope (approx. 68–72ch).
+Even in wide containers, text blocks sit within a controlled text column; images and editorial layouts may occupy extra space.

+**4. Controlled min-width behaviour**
+Below the smallest breakpoint, both container types collapse into a full-width mobile pattern with fixed padding tokens.
+No surface is allowed to “stretch” or introduce improvisational paddings.

+---

+#### **4.4.5.2 Full-Bleed and Near-Bleed Rules**

+Full-bleed is tightly controlled and **never permitted** in Essentials.

+**Permitted in Marketing only:**

+* Hero bands
+* Editorial image strips
+* Section dividers

+**Prohibited everywhere else:**

+* Evidence items
+* Forms
+* Evaluation summaries
+* Reporting screens
+* Billing
+* Settings
+* Any authenticated surface

+**Near-bleed rules (Marketing only):**

+* Charts, diagrams, and editorial blocks may expand horizontally but must remain inside grid gutters and spacing tokens.
+* Typography blocks must always remain inside the text-width envelope.

+No near-bleed is allowed in Essentials.

+---

+#### **4.4.5.3 Breakpoint Interaction**

+Container behaviour across breakpoints is rule-driven, not adaptive:

+1. Containers **lock** to their width token at and above the binding breakpoint.
+2. Below that breakpoint, container width collapses to the mobile pattern.
+3. Two-column layouts collapse to one column **at a fixed breakpoint only** — never earlier, never later.
+4. No runtime introduces additional breakpoint-specific container widths.
+5. No content type modifies container behaviour.

+---

+#### **4.4.5.4 Typography Line-Length Constraints**

+All text must remain within safe, readable limits:

+* Body: **60–72 characters per line**
+* Long-form (Marketing articles): maximum **72ch**, even in wide mode
+* Microtext: width bound to component, not container
+* Headings: may exceed 72ch only if they remain inside the container and do not overflow the text column definition

+Essentials has **zero flexibility**.
+Marketing may adjust composition but may not violate the line-length envelope for copy blocks.

+---

+#### **4.4.5.5 Restrictions and Prohibitions**

+These rules prevent layout drift and are non-negotiable:

+1. **No third width class** may be introduced at any time.
+2. **No component-level width overrides** (cards, tables, forms, modals).
+3. **No surface may mix widths** — each surface has exactly one.
+4. **No dynamic width expansion** based on viewport availability.
+5. **No edge-to-edge cards or forms** in Essentials.
+6. **No designer or developer discretion** — any exception requires a system revision.
+7. **No inference-generated surfaces may introduce new container geometries.**
+8. **No content type may create its own width logic** (e.g., “wide blog card”).
+9. **Exports ignore container width entirely** — they use fixed PDF geometry.
+10. **Hero full-bleed must never imply full-bleed anywhere else** in the system.

+Content width is part of Transcrypt’s operational identity: engineered, fixed, and predictable.

 ---